 |Other attractions||Tobogganing, touring|

 |Public transport||Ski bus|

-The Elferlifte is the last of the four Stubai Valley ski resorts near Innsbruck.
+The Elferlifte is the fourth ski resort in the Stubai Valley.
 It’s small like the Serlesbahnen, but caters to advanced skiers rather than beginners.
 However, there are two practice lifts in Neustift and Krößbach which fall under this resort but aren’t right at the Elferlifte.

 Advanced skiers love the challenging and long red run on the Elferspitze mountain’s northwestern slope.
 It takes you 1,000 vertical metres down to the cable car valley station from an elevation of about 2,080 metres.

 The Elferlifte’s attraction for families lies in the two extraordinarily long toboggan runs.
 You can rent the toboggans at the valley station for €7,50 each for the day.

 The one toboggan run comes down the front of the mountain and gets you back to the lift, while the other goes down the back into the Pinnistal.
 We love these toboggan runs.
 After I went rolling down the hill due to an icy track on one occasion, we now only return after fresh snow has fallen.

 |Operating Hours||09:00 – 16:15|

 |Other Attractions||Touring, tobogganing, snowshoe hiking|